-Interest costs are capitalized if they are incurred during the acquisition, construction or production of a qualifying asset and such costs could have been avoided if expenditures for the assets have not been made.
+Interest costs are capitalized if they are incurred during the acquisition, construction or production of a qualifying asset.
 Capitalization of interest costs commences when the activities to prepare the asset are in progress and expenditures and borrowing costs are being incurred.
 Interest costs are capitalized until the assets are ready for their intended use.
-Interest capitalized in 2010, 2011 and 2012 amounted to RMB5.4 million, RMB59.0 million and RMB41.1 million (US\$6.6 million), respectively.
+Interest capitalized in 2011, 2012 and 2013 amounted to RMB59.0 million, RMB41.1 million and RMB5.1 million (US\$0.8 million), respectively.